Rakkety Tam: Plot summary

-From a region known only as the Land of Ice and Snow emerges Gulo the Savage, a vicious wolverine in command of a horde of a hundred white vermin (foxes and ermine) who eat the flesh of their enemies.
+From a region known only as the Land of Ice and Snow emerges Gulo the Savage, a vicious wolverine in command of a horde of a hundred white vermin (red foxes and ermine) who eat the flesh of their enemies.
 After murdering his father, Dramz, Gulo assumed control of his father's territory.
 However, only he who possess the Walking Stone may rule, and after his father's death, Gulo's brother, Askor, steals the stone and sails to Mossflower Woods.
 Gulo pursues his brother with the vermin under his command.
 Most notably with his captain the white fox named Shard and his mate the vixen Freeta.
 Although Shard is the captain of this horde, it is Freeta that holds the real power, intelligence and sway.

-Meanwhile, the mercenary squirrel Rakkety Tam MacBurl, along with his companion Wild Doogy Plumm, find themselves at odds with their current rulers, Squirrelking Araltum and Idga Drayqueen, both arrogant, foolish creatures who spend more time on ceremonies in their honour than ruling the kingdom.
+Meanwhile, the mercenary Eurasian red squirrel Rakkety Tam MacBurl, along with his companion Wild Doogy Plumm, find themselves at odds with their current rulers, Squirrelking Araltum and Idga Drayqueen, both arrogant, foolish creatures who spend more time on ceremonies in their honor than ruling the kingdom.

 When the forces of the Squirrelking are ambushed by Gulo and 30 squirrels are slaughtered, Tam and Doogy are given the chance to escape the trivialities of the kingdom and track the invaders.
 Gulo had stolen the king's new Royal Banner, so Tam and Doogy are sent off to find it.
 The king promises to release them of their bonds after long minutes of persuasion from Idga (they had sworn allegiance to him some seasons before) if they succeed in finding, and returning, the banner.
 They eventually meet up with the Long Patrol and continue their hunt.

 The Long Patrol, however, has its own problems.
 Eight hares were ambushed and lost a precious drum, which was supposed to be going to Redwall Abbey as a present.
 It turns out that Gulo has possession of the drum as well as the banner.